The Greatest Male Nudes in Art History (NSFW!)

-Venus (also known by her Greek name Aphrodite) is the Goddess of Love.
-We’ve explored some famous Venus’ here.
-Next, Velázquez’s portrait put her onto the list of contenders for “Best Bums in Art.”
-Then there’s a discussion of Courbet’s paintings, along with Boticelli’s depiction of her affair with the God of war.
-Today, let’s take a look at some Venus’ in art that are powerful not just in their beauty but in their politics.
+Venus (also known by her Greek name Aphrodite) is the goddess of love.
+We’ve explored some famous Venuses here.
+Furthermore, Velázquez’s portrait put her on the list of contenders for “Best Bums in Art.”
+Then there’s a discussion of Courbet’s paintings, along with Botticelli’s depiction of her affair with the god of war.
+Today, let’s take a look at some Venuses in art that are powerful not because of their beauty, but because of what they represent.

 The Crouching Venus is an image of Venus in the nude whose power lies in the magnitude of her fame.
 A dodgy bit of text (3.4, note 110) by Pliny the Elder describes the existence of a Hellenistic sculpture of Venus washing herself.
 Consequently, a Greek called Polycharmus is dubiously known as the original artist.

 Whether that is the name of the artist or not is beside the point.
-What is significant is that the Romans made many versions of a Greek original.
-As with most Roman copies of Greek originals the possibilities for a Roman spin are seemingly endless.
-Crouching Venus’ can be small, large, of different materials, in varying postures, amusingly arranged with other statues; the list goes on.
+What is significant is that the Romans made many versions of the Greek original.
+As with most Roman copies of Greek originals, the possibilities for a Roman spin are seemingly endless.
+Crouching Venus can be small, large, of different materials, in varying postures, amusingly arranged with other statues; the list goes on.

-There were so many Crouching Venus types in the Roman world that the modern world inherited them, and they continue to entrance the artworld today.
+There were so many Crouching Venus types in the Roman world that the modern world inherited them, and they continue to enter the art world today.

 The Crouching Venus in our image is the Lely Venus.
 Today she lives at the British Museum in London, where you can visit her for free.
 Once, an Italian princely family (The Gonzaga) had her in their collection, where she spent her days inspiring Renaissance painters.
 She made her way to England through King Charles I, who bought her in the late 1620s on the recommendation of Rubens!

 We see the influence of the Crouching Venus throughout the art world, such as in Renaissance paintings.
-In Allegory Rubens depicts the goddess – inspired by the Lely Venus after his stay with the Gonzaga.
-She is alongside Bacchus (God of revelry), Ceres (Goddess of harvest) and Cupid (her son, the powerful God of Desire).
+In Venus, Cupid, Bacchus and Ceres Rubens depicts the goddess – inspired by the Lely Venus after his stay with the Gonzaga.
+She is alongside Bacchus (god of revelry), Ceres (goddess of harvest), and Cupid (her son, the powerful god of desire).
 The literary inspiration is a line from a Latin comedy that says “without Bread and Wine, Love turns cold.”

 All in all, the Romans revered the power of Venus.
-In fact, every year they would hold a festival in her honour.
-April 1st was not a day to be foolish, but a very serious affair to get the goddess on side.
+In fact, every year they would hold a festival in her honor.
+April 1st was not a day to be foolish, but a very serious affair to get the goddess on the side.

-Along with April 1st there were festivals in honour of the goddess on April 23rd, August 19th and September 26th.
+Along with April 1st, there were festivals in honor of the goddess on April 23rd, August 19th, and September 26th.
 The mythological founder of Rome (Aeneas) is Venus’ son, and she was the patron of Julius Caesar and also Augustus.
-So, we might think of her as “just” a symbol of love (the pink and fluffly kind), but this goddess is a powerful political icon too.
+So, we might think of her as “just” a symbol of love (the pink and fluffy kind), but this goddess is a powerful political icon too.